glv/smithereen/README.md

 ## Design

-Radish has one distinctive design characteristic, the full implications of which are still unclear.
+Smithereen has one distinctive design characteristic, the full implications of which are still unclear.
 It may have to be changed if it proves to have too great a performance impact.